chrismeteling/learning_go/README.md

       return math.Pi * c.r*c.r  //works with the original Values
     }
 ### Methods
 Methods are functions wich are defined for a special type.
-So you can only call a method by using a variable of the specified type
+So you can only call a method by using a variable of the specified type.
+If Using a Pointer it might be useful to use Methods instead of functions
-Example for creating a method
+Example for creating a method for the type Circle

-    func (c *Circle) area() float64 { //this is a method by Circle return math.Pi * c.r*c.r
+    func (c *Circle) area() float64 { //this is a method by Circle. func (Calling Object) Methodname(Input) Output return math.Pi * c.r*c.r
     }
-You can call the Method by this:
+You can call the Method by this: This will work with the calling Circle

     c.area()    //c is an instance of Circle